moronigranja/GG-Downloader-Windows/README.md

 ## TL:DR I'm dumb
 1. Download the latest release (the .tar.gz archive found [here](https://github.com/GOG-Games-com/GG-Downloader-Windows/releases))
 2. Extract the `gg-downloader-windows.tar.gz` file.
-If you have Windows 10 or above, you can run the following command in Command Prompt or PowerShell terminal in the location where you downloaded the file to extract: `tar xf gg-downloader-windows.tar.gz` You can also use [7ip](https://www.7-zip.org/download.html) to extract the `.tar.gz` archive then followed by extraction of the `.tar` archive.
+If you have Windows 10 or above, you can run the following command in Command Prompt or PowerShell terminal in the location where you downloaded the file to extract: `tar xf gg-downloader-windows.tar.gz` You can also use [7zip](https://www.7-zip.org/download.html) to extract the `.tar.gz` archive then followed by extraction of the `.tar` archive
 3. Open a Command Prompt or PowerShell terminal in the location of `gg-downloader.exe`
 4. Authenticate: `./gg-downloader.exe auth`
 5. Download: `./gg-downloader.exe download https://gog-games.com/game/arcade_paradise` (replace url for another game) or `./gg-downloader download arcade_paradise` (replace slug for another game)